barryvdh/laravel-translation-manager/readme.md

 Require this package in your composer.json and run composer update (or run `composer require barryvdh/laravel-translation-manager:*` directly):

-    "barryvdh/laravel-translation-manager": "0.1.x"
+    "barryvdh/laravel-translation-manager": "0.2.x"

 After updating composer, add the ServiceProvider to the providers array in app/config/app.php

     'Barryvdh\TranslationManager\ManagerServiceProvider',

-You need to run the migrations for this package
+You need to run the migrations for this package.

-    $ php artisan migrate --package="barryvdh/laravel-translation-manager"
+    $ php artisan vendor:publish --tag=migrations

 You need to publish the config file for this package.
-This will add the file `app/config/packages/barryvdh/laravel-translation-manager/config.php`, where you can configure this package.
+This will add the file `config/translation-manager.php`, where you can configure this package.

-    $ php artisan config:publish barryvdh/laravel-translation-manager
+    $ php artisan vendor:publish --tag=config

 You have to add the Controller to your routes.php, so you can set your own url/filters.